Dimtemp/AzureDataFactory/exercise40-databricks.md

-## Exercise 4: Azure Data Factory and Databricks
+# Lab: Azure Data Factory and Databricks

-Estimated Time: 15 minutes

-Individual exercise

-The main tasks for this exercise are as follows:

-1. Generate a Databricks Access Token.

-2. Generate a Databricks Notebook

-3. Create Linked Services

-4. Create a Pipeline that uses Databricks Notebook Activity.

-5. Trigger a Pipeline Run.

-### Task 1: Generate a Databricks Access Token.
+## Exercise 1: Generate a Databricks Access Token.

 1. In the Azure portal, click on **Resource groups** and then click on **awrgstudxx**, and then click on **awdbwsstudxx** where xx are the initials of your name.